semgrep/semgrep-docs/docs/semgrep-ci/overview.md

 docker run -v $(pwd):/src --workdir /src returntocorp/semgrep-agent:v1 semgrep-agent --config auto --config <other rule or rulesets>
 ```

-Set the `--baseline-ref` flag to the git ref (branch name, tag, or commit hash) to use as a baseline.
+Set the `--baseline-ref` flag to the git ref (branch name, tag, or commit hash) to use it as a baseline.
 Semgrep will scan only the files modified in your branch and output the difference in findings between the baseline branch and the new branch.
+If you are using Semgrep App, it will also close all prior findings on that branch that it no longer finds, treating them as fixed.
+Therefore, doing full scans and diff scans on the same branch is not recommended.
 For example, to report findings newly added since branching off from your `main` branch, run

 ```sh
 semgrep-agent --baseline-ref main